luciusmagn/magnusi.tech/posts/alma.md

 might bite.
 I can tell that you are sometimes in denial, or you indulge in avoidance.
 That you are a chronic people-pleaser, that you don't like to listen to reason sometimes and that some advice is more like a challenge to you.
 That you have trouble being mean and dealing with toxic people.
-That, despite what you say, that you mainly get attracted to people by their looks and bad-boy status, even though it may more than likely bite you in the end.
+That, despite what you say, that you mainly get attracted to people by their looks and bad-boy/edgy-girl status, even though it may more than likely bite you in the end.

 I know all that, and I accept it.
 I love you even with those parts and for your sake, I put up